 Hiding your real email ID to prevent spam

 Using online tools, users can harvest email addresses from web pages, discussion boards, and mailing lists.
 After these emails have been collected, they may be sold to third parties where they are usually used for bulk emailing which means spam in your inbox.

 To tell the truth

 Anonymous emails are a great tool to find out what people think about a product or service.
-They are also perfect for expressing your opinion particularly where the recipient has a history of not taking criticism kindly.
+They are also perfect for expressing your opinion, particularly where the recipient has a history of not taking criticism kindly.
 Anonymous email might be a smart approach to use because you will get the message across without exposing your identity.

-Many of us have been told to speak up when we see something wrong being done at the workplace or in the society.
+Many of us have been told to speak up when we see something wrong being done at the workplace or in society.
 However, whistleblowing can bring you many problems after the fact.
 Therefore, when you are living in fear of retaliation, an anonymous email will perform the trick.
 With convincing proof, you can report corruption, prevent crime, report bad civic services, foil child abuse, tip the media, etc.

 6 Best Privacy Conscious Email Service Providers

 In the wake of the Snowden’s Revelation, most people are anxiously looking for the best anonymous email service provider to improve their internet privacy and security.
-Emails are central to any sound communication system as they transmit sensitive information which if compromised, can result to irreparable loss.
+Emails are central to any sound communication system as they transmit sensitive information which if compromised, can result in irreparable loss.

 We provide you with a list of the 6 most secure email service providers.